How Much Insurance an Individual Customer Should Actually Buy

 When people are buying property insurance and it is complicated but straight forward to come up with a value of the property and buy insurance to cover that risk.
 When people are buying coverage for damage to their own vehicles, that is also kind of simple.
 There are not a lot of options unless there is something unique about the vehicle, but that is another subject.

 What about liability exposures?
 How much insurance is enough?
 How much is too much?
-Can be a real case made for minimum liability limit?
+Can it be a real case made for the minimum liability limit?
 Are there such things as too much insurance?
 Let’s see if we can answer a few of these questions.

 Insurance needs change over time.

 What worked when we were young won’t work when we are in the middle of our working lives, and none of that will work when we reach the golden years.
 You know those years when we all move to Boca spend our mornings at the golf course, afternoons at the dinner and evenings asleep in the recliner Or something like that.

 A younger person who is in college has clearly different insurance needs than a family often does.
 The hobby farmer has a different need than a commercial farmer.
 Over our lives, our insurance needs continue to change.
 We buy newer cars.
 Our incomes change.
 Our careers change.
 We add to our families.
 Our family dynamics change.

 Insurance is meant to protect our assets.
 If you ask 100 people why they buy insurance, you will get answers like I have to have auto insurance and they will take my license. my bank made me buy insurance to get a mortgage. my mom and dad told me a buy this policy from our agent.
 I just like Lemonade.
 Those are all terrible reasons to buy insurance.